-Section 1031 of the Tax Code permits the seller of property to defer capital gains taxes from a transaction if the exchange is for property that is of a “like kind.”
+Section 1031 of the Tax Code permits a seller of property to defer capital-gains taxes from a transaction if the exchange is for property that is of a “like kind.”
 These transactions must be for productive use in a trade or business or for investment.

-For nearly one hundred years, property owners have used 1031 exchanges to grow their businesses and hire new employees.
+For nearly 100years, property owners have used 1031 exchanges to grow their businesses and hire new employees.
 However, in the 113th Congress, federal politicians in the House and Senate discussed the repeal of Section 1031 as a part of a comprehensive tax reform package.

 Since then, AAHOA has fervently advocated to keep this important section in the tax code.
 By deferring tax payments on property exchanges, hoteliers have more available capital to invest in additional properties.
 This leads to new employee hires, job protection, business growth, and increased opportunities for local community investment.

-The numbers speak for themselves: On average, a replacement property obtained through a 1031 exchange is $305,000 to $422,000 more valuable than the original property.
-Further, repealing this essential tax code would reduce GDP by $61 billion to $131 billion over 10 years, and would reduce workforce income by approximately $1.4 billion.
+The numbers speak for themselves: On average, a replacement property obtained through a 1031 exchange is $305,000-$422,000 more valuable than the original property.
+Further, repealing this essential tax code would reduce the GDP $61 billion-$131 billion over 10 years and reduce workforce income by approximately $1.4 billion.